GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 #### Gradle

+To build a multi-module project with Gradle, first identify the sub-projects that should produce a container image.
+Then for each such sub-project:

+  - Create a Skaffold `artifact` in the `skaffold.yaml`.
+  - Set the `artifact`'s `context` field to the root project location.
-To build a multi-module project with Gradle, specify each sub-project as a separate Skaffold artifact.
-For each artifact, add a `jib` field with a `project` field containing the sub-project's name (the directory, by default).
-Each artifact's `context` field should point to the root project location.
+  - Add a `jib` element and set its `project` field to the sub-project's name (the directory, by default).

 ## Jib Maven and Gradle remotely with Google Cloud Build